 A Toolkit For Planning

 Projects for municipal government, such as self-build housing, fast-track permitting, and neighborhood hubs.
-Workers' Universities share their local expertise.
+A Workers' University develops local expertise.

 Chapter 1: Neighborhood Hubs